KorfLab/spitfire/README.md

 ### Virtual environments ###

-It's a good idea to use virtual environments in python.
+It's a good idea to use virtual environments.

 	python3 -m venv <path_to_whatever>

+Alternatively

+	conda activate <name or path>

 More info on this section later as it seems this topic is dynamic.